Injective Protocol (INJ) Market Cap Hits $362.49 Million

-Injective Protocol (INJ) traded flat against the dollar during the 1-day period ending at 15:00 PM ET on April 29th.
-Injective Protocol has a market capitalization of $362.49 million and $17.36 million worth of Injective Protocol was traded on exchanges in the last day.
-One Injective Protocol coin can now be bought for approximately $8.30 or 0.00017893 BTC on popular exchanges.
-During the last week, Injective Protocol has traded flat against the dollar.
+Injective Protocol (INJ) traded flat against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on May 4th.
+One Injective Protocol coin can now be purchased for about $8.30 or 0.00017893 BTC on popular exchanges.
+Injective Protocol has a total market cap of $362.49 million and approximately $17.36 million worth of Injective Protocol was traded on exchanges in the last 24 hours.
+Over the last week, Injective Protocol has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.